aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

   | @~[/<path>]
 {% endhighlight %}

-For example, to load files from a named internal stage into a table the command is:
+For example, to load files from a named internal stage into a table, the command is:

 {% highlight sql linenos %}
 COPY INTO mytable
 FROM @my_int_stage;
 {% endhighlight %}

-You can load files from a named external stage you created using the `CREATE STAGE` command.
+Using the `CREATE STAGE` command, you can load files from a named external stage you already created.
 The named external stage references an external location (Amazon S3, Google Cloud Storage, or Microsoft Azure).
 For example:

 {% highlight sql linenos %}
 COPY INTO mytable